 Santa Fe County has dedicated staff for trail planning and trail project development as well as a team of seven maintenance staff responsible for County parks, trails, and open space.
 The County's open space and trail program is guided by members of the County Open Lands Trails and Parks Advisory Commission (COLTPAC).
-Through 2018, a full-time County Volunteer Coordinator served to identify trail projects, particularly maintenance, and recruited and supervised volunteers working on natural-surface trails, among other County resources.
+Through 2018, a full-time County Volunteer Coordinator served to identify trail projects, particularly maintenance, and recruited and supervised volunteers working on natural-surface trails, among other County resources; this function has been effectively discontinued since 2018.

 Santa Fe National Forest oversees 1.6 million acres of national forest east and west of Santa Fe.
 Over a hundred miles of forest service trails in the Santa Fe area are managed by the Española Ranger District and the Pecos Ranger District.
 A full-time SFNF trail volunteer coordinator works with a variety volunteer groups.
-Notably, the Back Country Horsemen of America take on trail maintenance in parts of the Pecos Wilderness, the Santa Fe Fat Tire Society has adopted most of the Winsor Trail below the wilderness and has also provided substantial work on the Borrego Trail and the Nambe River Trail, the Santa Fe Conservation Trust has adopted the Atalaya Trail, and the Friends of the Santa Fe National Forest are active in the area of Glorieta Baldy.
+Notably, the Back Country Horsemen of America take on trail maintenance in parts of the Pecos Wilderness, the Santa Fe Fat Tire Society has adopted most of the Winsor Trail below the wilderness and has also provided substantial work on the Borrego Trail and the Nambe River Trail, NM Volunteers for the Outdoors has focused on the wilderness portion of the Winsor Trail, the Over the Arroyo Group (OTAG) has adopted the Borrego and Bear Wallow Trails, the Santa Fe Conservation Trust has adopted the Atalaya Trail, and the Friends of the Santa Fe National Forest are active in the area of Glorieta Baldy.
 In 2018-19, SFNF convened federal and local agencies and the public to initiate a shared process of recreation planning in the greater Santa Fe area, known as the Greater Santa Fe Recreational Partnership, including partners in Los Alamos, the Valles Caldera, and Bandelier National monument.